-MACRF=(G,P)
+MACRF=(G,P) Alternate Source: None.

+(G,P) Alternate Source: None.
 Function: Specifies that access to the line group is gained with GET and PUT macro instructions.
 Default: None.
 This operand is required.
 Format: MACRF=(G,P)

-INTVL=(integer) Alternate Source: PP, OE, DD.
+Alternate Source: PP, OE, DD.
 Function: Specifies the number of seconds of invitation delay (that is, the number of seconds of intentional delay between passes through an invitation list).
 Default: INTVL=0 Format: Unframed decimal integer.
 Maximum: 255.
 Notes: After all the stations in an invitation list for a given line have been invited to enter a message, a delay equal to the number of seconds specified in this operand occurs before invitation is restarted at the beginning of the list.
-An appreciation of the value of the invitation delay may be gained by reading Transmission Priority in the chapter Defining Terminal and Line Control Areas. $CPRI= \left\{ \begin{array}{c} R \\ E \\ S \end{array} \right\}$ Alternate Source: PP, OE, DD.
+An appreciation of the value of the invitation delay may be gained by reading Transmission Priority in the chapter Defining Terminal and Line Control Areas.
+For switched lines, INTVL=0 should be specified.
+If tone generation is required for World Trade terminals, INTVL=1 should be coded.
+CPRI={R Alternate Source: PP. OE, DD.
 Function: Specifies the relative transmission priority assigned to the lines in this line group.
-Default: None.
-This operand is required.
+Default: CPRI=S. This default is supplied at open time, rather than at assembly time.
 Format: R, E or S. Notes: R specifies that CPU receiving has priority over CPU sending.
 E specifies that receiving and sending have equal priority.
 S specifies that CPU sending has priority over CPU receiving.
 See Transmission Priority in the chapter Defining Terminal and Line Control Areas for a discussion of the effect of transmission priority on the times when messages can be sent on the line.
-DDNAME=ddname Alternate Source: PP. Function: Specifies the name that appears in the DD statement associated with the data control block.
+Alternate Source: PP. DDNAME=ddname Function: Specifies the name that appears in the DD statement associated with the data control block.
 Default: None.
 This operand is required.
 Format: Must conform to the rules for assembler language symbols.
 EXLST=address Alternate Source: PP. Function: Specifies the address of the problem program exit list.
 Default: None.
 Specification optional.
 Format: Must conform to the rules for assembler language symbols.
 Notes: This list must be provided if data control block or user ABEND exits are required.
 The list must start on a fullword boundary.
 Its format and contents are shown in the OS Data Management Services publication.
 User ABEND exits are described in the last section of this chapter.
-BUFIN={integer} Alternate Source: PP, OE, DD.
-Function: Specifies the number of buffers assigned initially for receiving operations for each line in the line group.
+BUFIN=(integer) Alternate Source: PP, OE, DD.
+1 Function: Specifies the number of buffers assigned initially for receiving operations for each line in the line group.
 Default: BUFIN=1.
 This default is supplied at open time, rather than at assembly time.
 Format: Unframed non-zero decimal integer.
 Maximum: 15.
 Notes: These buffers are assigned just before a station is permitted to enter a message.
 BUFIN=, BUFOUT= and BUFMAX= must all be specified from the same source.
 For more information on initial assignments of buffers, see the chapter Defining Buffers.
-BUFOUT={integer} Alternate Source: PP, OE, DD.
-Function: Specifies the number of buffers assigned initially for sending operations for each line in the line group.
+BUFOUT=(integer) Alternate Source: PP, OE, DD.
+2 Function: Specifies the number of buffers assigned initially for sending operations for each line in the line group.
 Default: BUFOUT=2.
 This default is supplied at open time, rather than at assembly time.
 Format: An unframed decimal integer greater than 1.
 Maximum: 15.

 Notes: BUFIN=, BUFOUT= and BUFMAX= must all be specified from the same source.